cs87-dartmouth/Fall2021/documentation/assignment4.md

 Begin by making a new `PathTracerMats` integrator.
 We put ours in `src/integrators/path_tracer_mats.cpp`.
 This integrator will start from a camera ray and recursively trace new rays by sampling materials.
 Write your `Li` method based on the `Scene::recursive_color` method you wrote in previous assignments.
 Instead of calling `Material::scatter()` and multiplying recursive calls by `attenuation`, call your new `Material::sample()` method, and multiply recursive calls by `Material::eval()` and divide by `Material::pdf()`.
 Implicitly, that is what Peter Shirley's algorithm was already doing: `attenuation` was `eval/pdf` in disguise, with factors appearing in both terms already cancelled out.

 The only wrinkle in this is that some materials might not support the PDF interface (such as mirrors/glass or Peter Shirley's metal material).
 You can detect this by checking the `is_specular` flag; if that is set, multiply by `attenuation` instead of `eval/pdf`.

+Make sure to also read in the `"max_bounces"` JSON field and limit your recursion to that depth. `"max_bounces": 1"` should result in direct illumination.

 You can test your implementation by rendering the remaining scenes in `scenes/assignment4`.
 We show the results from our implementation below.
 You can further test your code by re-rendering some of the scenes from previous assignments using your new integrator-based implementation.